jezzsantos/automate/docs/authoring.md

 * The simplest coding pattern, used for a single use-case, probably does not need much structure (hierarchy) or variance (attributes) to represent it.
 Since generating the code for it can all be hardcoded into one or more code templates (with no variance).

 * If a pattern is to be used for multiple use-cases, some variance needs to be captured and configured by the person applying the actual use-case.
-This is where a hierarchy of elements, attributes, and automation come to play to make a model of the software.
+This is where a hierarchy of elements, attributes, and automation comes to play to make a model of the software.

 * Try to define the high-level concepts about your coding pattern (in a hierarchy of elements/collections), not necessarily representing detailed coding concepts like functions and variables, but more at the conceptual/component/module level.
 Then decorate your hierarchical elements/collections with attributes to describe what varies and to which concepts that variance would naturally be attributed.
 * Construct elements (ZeroToOne) and collections (ZeroToMany) to help model your pattern and its instancing rules.